 Levin presents reform conservatism as similarly motivated, but operationally orthogonal, to the Tea Party.
 Like the Tea Party, he says reform conservatism is "a response to the fat and happy, big-business-oriented, go along to get along, aimless centrism of too much of the Republican party over the past decade, which has been perfectly happy to argue about the cost (if that!) of our government, rather than about its purpose and structure, provided its own friends got a piece of the action."

-But the Tea Party was fundamentally about how conservatives should fight back — both against other Republicans, and against the Obama administration.
-Reform conservatism is about what Republicans should do with power.
-For that reason, it's more interested in solving problems than tea party conservatism, which is why it's often seen as more moderate: the technocratic project of reform conservatism offers more opportunities for compromise than the oppositional project of tea party conservatism.
+But if the Tea Party was fundamentally about how conservatives should fight back — both against other Republicans, and against the Obama administration — reform conservatism is about what Republicans should do with power.
+It's more interested in policy proposals than tea party conservatism, which is why it's often seen as more moderate: the technocratic project of reform conservatism offers more opportunities for compromise than the oppositional project of tea party conservatism.